- Details

 Sometime back I checked my email after a day of raiding the supply train to dialysis land [1] (it may not be coincidence diabetes and dialysis have the word "DIE" in them) In my email was a message from a friend who had a link to this article.
 The article concerns Berkshire’s Mr. Munger and Mr. Buffett’s hear-no-evil, see-no-evil style of investing.
 My imagination started running wild and I got a glimpse of Hell, actually the basement of Hell!!
 (I hear things are a bit cooler there than the main floor) It was Hell for a couple of gentleman I've mentioned!
 And what did I see in that basement of Hell!
 I saw a window!
 And above that window what did I see!
 I saw a sign!
 And what did that sign say!
 "Customer Complaints" (There might have to be a 2nd sign: "Please Do Not Throw Hot Coals at the Staff!")

 And as I left Hell's basement what else did I see?
-I saw quite a few people lining up.
+I saw quite a few people lining up at the Buffett-Munger booths.
 The first person in line was a former kidney dialysis patient.
 I didn't catch the whole of the conversation, but I did hear: "And then I died!" and "what are you going to do about it!!!".

 [1] I often link to that diabetes thread from Reddit